 How secure are the servers?

-Physical access to our servers is extensive.
+Protection of physical access to our servers is extensive.
 See inside a data centre

 How are updates managed?